luiswirth/bsc-thesis/src/matter/ddf.typ

 The discretization of differential forms happens by projection onto the cochain space.
-This cochain-projection is the simple operation of integration the given continuous differential $k$-form over every $k$-simplex of the mesh @douglas:feec-article, @frankel:diffgeo.
+This cochain-projection is the simple operation of integration the given continuous differential $k$-form over every $k$-simplex of the mesh.
 This gives a real number for each $k$-simplex, which is exactly the cochain values.
-This projection is called the *integration map* @douglas:feec-book.
+This projection is called the *integration map* @whitney:geointegration
 $
   I: Lambda^k (Omega) -> C^k (mesh; RR)
 $